-Groundwater quality at sites WRGW1 to WRGW712 on Waratah Rivulet (Figure 11) is shown on Charts 76 to 78 for iron, manganese and pH, respectively.
+Groundwater quality at sites WRGW1 to WRGW7 on Waratah Rivulet (Figure 11) is shown on Charts 63 to 65 for iron, manganese and pH, respectively.

-Groundwater quality monitoring at sites WRGW1 to WRGW7 indicates dissolved iron concentrations are usually in the 1-10 mg/L range, with the exception of sites WRGW1 and WRGW2 which peaked at 14 mg/L in earlier years (2010-2011) (Chart 76).
-Dissolved iron concentrations have remained below 11 mg/L during reporting period (Chart 76, Appendices C1 and C2).
+Groundwater quality monitoring at sites WRGW1 to WRGW7 indicates dissolved iron concentrations are usually in the 1-10 mg/L range, with the exception of sites WRGW1 and WRGW2 which peaked at 14 mg/L in earlier years (2010-2011) (Chart 63).
+Iron concentrations in groundwater at WRGW1 and WRGW2 have decreased since 2011.
+During the reporting period, concentrations remained below 10 mg/L at both bores.
+Dissolved iron concentrations in groundwater at site WRGW7 remained below 5 mg/L during the reporting period (Chart 63, Appendices C1 and C2).

-Dissolved manganese concentrations at the Waratah Rivulet sites have typically been less than 1 mg/L. Higher concentrations of manganese were reported for WRGW3 in June 2015 (3.36 mg/L), September 2015 (1.47 mg/L), March 2017 (1.31 mg/L) and April 2017 (1.65 mg/L) and for WRGW6 in April 2017 (1.77 mg/L) (Chart 77).
-During the reporting period, all sites ranged between 0.5 and 0.75 mg/L (Chart 77, Appendices C1 and C2).
+Dissolved manganese concentrations at sites WRGW1 to WRGW7 are typically less than 1 mg/L. Higher concentrations of manganese were reported for WRGW3 in June 2015 (3.36 mg/L), September 2015 (1.47 mg/L), March 2017 (1.31 mg/L) and April 2017 (1.65 mg/L) and for WRGW6 in April 2017 (1.77 mg/L) (Chart 64).
+Dissolved manganese concentrations at WRGW3 have followed a slight increasing trend since 2007.
+The trend has reversed in 2018 and the concentrations are decreasing slightly and are now in the range of 0.5 to 0.75 mg/L. In the current reporting period, all sites remained below 1 mg/L (Chart 64, Appendices C1 and C2).

-Dissolved aluminium concentrations have been low, and largely below the detection limit; except for one reading of 0.1 mg/L at bore WRGW2 and two readings of 0.2 mg/L and 0.1 mg/L in October and November 2020 respectively at bore WRGW3 (Appendices C1 and C2).
+Dissolved aluminium concentrations are below the detection limit (< 0.01 mg/L) in all WRGW1 to WRGW7 samples in the reporting period; except for two readings of 0.01 mg/L in March and December 2021 for bores WRGW1.
+WRGW2 and WRGW3, and WRGW2, respectively (Appendices C1 and C2).

 The pH level at the Waratah Rivulet sites has been generally acidic and usually between pH 5.5 and 7.
-Occasional excursions in excess of pH 9 and less than pH 5 in prior reporting periods are unsustained outliers.
-The pH level at all sites remained within the historical range during the reporting period, with a slight shift to neutral conditions with pH observed between 6.1 and 7.8 (Chart 78, Appendices C1 and C2).
+Occasional occurrences in excess of pH 9 and less than pH 5 in prior reporting periods are unsustained outliers.
+The pH at all sites increased towards more neutral / alkaline conditions compared to the historical range during the reporting period, with pH observed between 6.1 and 8 (Chart 65, Appendices C1 and C2).